$upercapitalist: Film Review

 Producers: Diana Footitt, Derek Ting, Joyce Yung

-Executive producers: James C. Chie, Sam Kwok, Phillip Yin
+Executive producers: James C. Chie, Phillip Yin

 Director of photography: Derrick Fong